 Many of the letters and newspaper articles referenced herein can be found in the archive at https://github.com/MikeTaylor/palaeo-concrete

+We are grateful to Doug Sprinkel (Azteca Geosolutions) for his efficient editorial handing of this paper, and to Brian D. Curtice (Fossil Crates) and Paul D. Brinkman (North Carolina Museum of Natural Sciences) for detailed, careful and constructive reviews.

 Our dearest hope for this paper is that it inspires someone to create a Dungeons and Dragons module in which the Concrete Diplodocus of Vernal is a quest artifact with magical powers.

 References